taylorely/LAPS/README.md

 divide_by_days.py contains python script using xarray.
 For the number of particles released sensitivity test, the netcdf files were extremely large and therefore a step before using this R markdown file was used which extracted only the day of interest from the entire netcdf file.

 The output folder contains the tables as csv files with FUV values for the sensitivity tests

-The input folder contains the netcdf files created by the divide_by_days.py script because those are small enough to include

 # Larval Connectivity Diffferences
 nearest_neighbor.ipynb contains a jupyter notebook python file to calculate settlement and larval connections into the Hawaiian Archipelago with varying PLDs.
 We defined a connection as any successful larval exchange between an island in the study domain and the Hawaiian Archipelago.
 Successful larval exchange occurred if a particle’s closest distance to an island in the Hawaiian archipelago was ≤10km during the settlement window.
 The settlement window had a constant pre-competency period of 15 days and a maximum PLD of either 30, 60, 90, or 180 days.
 However, the code allows for you to change the PLD, pre-competency window, and settlement distance to whatever you want.